nethbtju/Nine-Mens-Morris-Game/README.md

     - click run or Windows + R or Cmd + R
 Without using Intellij IDEA:

-    - Open out file labelled project.jar in the provided files
+    - Open out file labelled project.jar inside the project_jar folder located in the project files
     - The app should run automatically and display the launch screen

     **DISCLAIMER**